 Retinopathy of prematurity (ROP) is the abnormal growth of blood vessels within the retina and vitreous that occurs in some premature infants.
 Typically, the smallest and earliest premature babies are at the highest risk for developing ROP.
 The severity of ROP varies, ranging from nearly normal vision to total blindness.
 This condition requires very close monitoring and sometimes surgery.

 Strabismus involves deviation of the alignment of one eye in relation to the other.
 Strabismus is caused by a lack of coordination between the eyes.
 As a result, the eyes look in different directions and do not focus simultaneously on a single point.
 In children, the brain may learn to ignore the input from the misaligned eye.
-If this is allowed to continue, the eye that the brain ignores will never see well.
+If this continues, the eye that the brain ignores will never see well.
 This loss of vision is called amblyopia and it is frequently associated with strabismus.
 Types of strabismus include esotropia and exotropia.